dewey30mm/OpenTricklerDeweyMods/README.md

 I've included some of my personal mods and my mods of other contributors.
 Have a look around and see if anything jumps out.

-I also have some free designs if you're interested in additional 3DP reloading/precision tools on Printables if you're interested: https://www.printables.com/@DIY_Dewey
+I also have some free designs if you're interested in additional 3DP reloading/precision tools on Printables: https://www.printables.com/@DIY_Dewey